mikehaydan/iOS-Services/README.md

   Service with CRUD operations for Core Data.

 - **RestAPIProject**
-  Service with REST CRUD operations + session handling.
+  REST API Service with session handling.

 *(More services will be added as the workspace grows.)*